dwhiffing/fury/content/nato/it/navy/carriers/naval-aviation/body.md

 **[Breguet Br.1150
 Atlantic](https://en.wikipedia.org/wiki/Breguet_Atlantic#Current_operators):
-These were the fixed wing Maritime Patrol Aircraft (MPA) operated jointly, owned by the Italian Air Force and commanded by the Navy with a mix of Air and Navy crew.
-There were 18 operated by the *88<sup>th</sup>
-Gruppo* flying out of Decimomannu Sardinia and Sigonella Sicily.
+These fixed wing Maritime Patrol Aircraft (MPA) were operated jointly, owned by the Italian Air Force and commanded by the Navy with a mix of Air and Navy crew.
+There were 18 used by the *88<sup>th</sup> Gruppo* flying out of Decimomannu Sardinia and Sigonella Sicily.
 Acquired in the 1970s, these aircraft routinely conduct 12-hour surveillance and Anti-Submarine Warfare (ASW) patrols across the Mediterranean and further afield.**

 ![](/assets/images/nato/it/navy/carriers/naval-aviation/image1.jpg)